StacyNComer/Annihilis/README.md

 # Welcome to Annihilis
-Annihilis is a Quake-style shooter made in the Unity engine.
-The custom made movement system, though simple, is heavily refined to feel fast, fluid, and satisfying, almost as if the player were gliding and bouncing through reality.
-The game's sounds and explosion particles come from various free sources.
-The rest of the game, including its programming (C#) and models, are done by me.
+Annihilis is a Quake-style shooter made in the Unity Engine.
+Designed and programmed (C#) by me as a solo project, the game features a custom made movement system that handles jumping, dashing, walking up slopes, and knockback from enemies and explosions.
+The movement is heavily refined to feel fast, fluid, and satisfying, almost as if the player were gliding through reality.

 This project's scripts can be found in the Assets/Script folder.
 If you would like to run the project for yourself, you can use version 2021.3.18 of the Unity Editor to open the project.